Mineralogy of Mars: Orbital instruments

 Launched in 2005 this orbiter carried multiple instruments which found the mineralogy to be dominated by mafic minerals such as olivine, mica, pyroxene and smectite clays such as kaolinite.
 The HiRISE was used in determining the landing site for the Phoenix Lander.
 Using the CTX (camera) and CRISM instruments it was able to find phyllosilicate minerals, carbonate minerals, and oxides.
 The SHARAD was used to detect carbonate dust layers.

 Landers

-To date, mankind's only way of carrying out experiments on the Martian surface has been to send probes to it.
+To date, the only method planetary scientists have used to carry out experiments on the Martian surface has been to send probes to it.
 The successful missions are able to carry out experiments that directly observe the composition of Martian soil and rocks.
 They are the key to verifying our observations of minerals, although currently they are limited to the uppermost area of the surface.